sudo-Tiz/python-rat/README.md

 # My first virus in python
+## Disclaimer :
+**This application is for educational purposes.
+I cannot be held responsible for any abusive use of my code.**

-This virus can do :
+# This virus can do :
 * reverse shell
 * keylogger
 * wifis password stealer